TheTastyHanuta/AuD-Tester-Website/README.md

 6. **Result Generation**: Compilation and test results are returned with detailed feedback
 7. **Cleanup**: Temporary files are automatically cleaned up after processing

-## Development
+## Contributing

 ### Adding New Features

-1. Fork the repository or create a feature branch
-2. Make your changes to the appropriate files
-3. Test thoroughly with various Java file combinations
-4. Update documentation as needed

-### Testing

-Test the application with various scenarios:

-- Single file uploads
-- Multiple file uploads
-- Files with compilation errors
-- Files requiring external JAR dependencies
-- Different exercise configurations

-## Contributing

 Contributions are welcome!
 Please follow these guidelines:

-1. **Code Style**: Maintain consistent formatting and naming conventions
+1. **Code Style**: Maintain consistent formatting and naming conventions (see [Code Formatting](#code-formatting))
 2. **Testing**: Test your changes with multiple file types and scenarios
 3. **Documentation**: Update relevant documentation for new features

+#### Submitting Changes

+1. Create a descriptive commit message
+2. Test your changes thoroughly
+3. Update documentation if needed
+4. Submit a pull request with a clear description of changes

 ### Reporting Issues